 Bet you didn’t know: They’re the perfect place to sink a few pints - 2 million pints of lager are drunk over the weekend.

 Osheaga is staged in the breathtaking landscape of Montreal’s Parc Jean-Drapeau.
 It’s already become one of the biggest players on the Canadian festival circuit, considered one of the best music events in the world, with it frequently being mentioned alongside Coachella and Lollapalooza as one of the must-attend musical destinations of the year.
 It’s not hard to see why 135,000 hipsters, rockers and party kids descend every year from across North America and Europe.

-Headliners are along the lines of...
-The Weeknd, Muse, Lorde, The Killers, Coldplay, Eminem, Snoop Dogg, The Black Keys, Beck, The Cure, Mumford & Sons, Arctic Monkeys, Lana Del Rey, Radiohead
+Headliners are along the lines of: The Weeknd, Muse, Lorde, The Killers, Coldplay, Eminem, Snoop Dogg, The Black Keys, Beck, The Cure, Mumford & Sons, Arctic Monkeys, Lana Del Rey and Radiohead.

-Bet you didn’t know… On the day that organisers announced that Montreal’s Arcade Fire would be headlining, the festival went straight to No. 1 on Twitter, overtaking US news of the heated health care debate, a.k.a Obama Care, at the time...
-You know you’ve create a damn good show when it manages to overshadow American politics!
+Bet you didn’t know: On the day that organisers announced that Montreal’s Arcade Fire would be headlining, the festival went straight to no. 1 trending on Twitter, overtaking US news of the heated health care debate, a.k.a Obama Care, at the time...
+You know you’ve created a damn good show when it manages to overshadow American politics!

 So there you go - call your party friends and start making your way around to these unforgettable music festivals!
-If you want to add even more to your itinerary, and want some fun, refreshing travel ideas we have a tonne of other trips waiting for you to feel inspired by today!
+If you want to add even more to your itinerary or need some fun and refreshing travel ideas, we have a ton of other trips waiting for you to feel inspired by today!
 Just click the link below.
-(Prepare yourself for unexpected urge to get on a plane straight away!).
+(Prepare yourself for unexpected urge to get on a plane straight away).